I’ve always made it a parenting goal to build confidence in my kids in everything we do.

-Confidence is something that I have personally struggled with once or twice.
+Confidence is something that I have struggled with personally.
+As a child and even now as an adult.

 I knew going into having kids that I didn’t want them to face those same issues with confidence and self doubt.

-I wanted them to grow up loving themselves and to have the confidence and bravery to face all of life’s challenges head on.
+I wanted them to grow up with self love, confidence, and the bravery to face all of life’s challenges head on.

 So, building confidence in my kids is definitely one of my top priorities.
 There are plenty of easy ways we work on building confidence in our home and daily lives and I wanted to share a few of them with you.